 Passionfruit Hutong

-New development studio Passionfruit Games contacted me the other day about beta testing their new puzzle/adventure game Tiger Eye: Curse of the Riddle Box.
+New development studio Passionfruit Games contacted me the other day about beta testing their new puzzle/adventure game Tiger Eye Curse Of The Riddle Box.
 Passionfruit is made up of many HER Interactive veterans — the team who worked on Nancy Drew Dossier: Lights, Camera, Curses! and NDD: Resorting To Danger.

 TE: CotRB is based on the paranormal romance novel Tiger Eye by Marjorie M. Liu.
 Look, I’m not the world’s biggest fan of paranormal romance, despite the best efforts of a certain college roommate who really loves Laurel K. Hamilton, too (you know who you are), but two things drew me in to Tiger Eye anyway.
 First, the game should avoid a lot of the usual spinoff pitfalls by staying pretty faithful to the book.
 Liu wrote the game’s script, and everyone on the dev team read the novel.